jorgegomzar/NeuralNetworks101/README.md

 			<td align="center">1</td>
 		</tr>
 	</table>
-	<p>Then I used the random library for python to assign random weights to each input, after that I iterated 10000 times using the sigmoid function and voilà.</p>
+	<p>Then I used the random library for python to assign random weights to each input.
+After that, I iterated 10000 times using the sigmoid function and voilà.
+At the end of this process, the network was ready to take decisions by its own from different inputs.</p>
 </ul>